hydrobyte/McJSON/README.md

 * Uses TStringList as a "Hash Map" [string] -> [object address].
 The comas here is because I think the string entry is not a true hash within TStringList.
 * In some aspectes, the methods interface might became puzzling.
 * It needs a performance review.
-* This unit is used in other projects, e.g. [Diffbot API Delphi Client Library](https://github.com/diffbot/diffbot-delphi-client)
+* This unit is used in other projects, e.g. [Diffbot API Delphi Client Library](https://github.com/diffbot/diffbot-delphi-client) (same author).
 * Generate using: `Json->put("key", "value")`.
 * Parse using: `JsonP = new TJSONObject(Json->toString())`.
 * `SaveToFile` doesn't exist, so it has used `TStringList->SaveToFile()` after filling `Text` with `Json->toString()`.